chillkang/zero-gravity-challenge/README.md

 # Description:

-This is a Rails app for Zero Gravity Fund Finance Platform.
+This is a Rails app for Fund & Finance Platform.

 # Features:
 * Donor and Scholar proflies